5 Ways To Calculate Fuel Consumption (incl. calculator)

 It puts the fuel volume consumed in connection to a meaningful comparison value.

-In vehicles, the amount of fuel consumed is typically determined in relation to the distance traveled
+In vehicles, the amount of fuel consumed is typically determined in relation to the distance traveled.

 By using a common distance as a reference, different values can be normalized and compared with each other.
 This makes fuel consumption assessable and predictable.